yanni4night/grunt-web-stamp/README.md

 Type: `Function`
 Default value: `null`

-A function calculate a file's stamp,the file path is the parameter passed inEx:
+A function calculates a file's stamp,the file path is the parameter passed in ,Ex:

     function(path){
       return md5(path) + Date.now();